 Day 4 The Devil’s Staircase.
 You will hike a stage of the famous West Highland Way trekking route, trekking the most challenging stage and crossing the high point of the route, a pass known as the Devil’s Staircase.
 About 14 km/500-metre elevation gain, approx. 5 hours.
 Overnight: Edencoille, Kinlochleven.

 Day 5 Ben Nevis.
 Leaving Glencoe, a short transfer north takes us to Torlundy by the town of Fort William.
 This is the “true” starting point for a hike up Scotland’s highest mountain — Ben Nevis.
 It may only be 1,345 metres high, but starting from sea level makes it challenging.
-We scale this classic mountain via the dramatic ridge, Carn Mor Dearg.
-Later we enjoy a celebratory pint in the Ben Nevis Inn—a fabulous old stone bar that’s the traditional place to recover from this hike!
+Later enjoy a celebratory pint in the Ben Nevis Inn.
 Overall, a 17.5-km/1,506-metre elevation trek, about 10 hours.
 Overnight: Edencoille, Kinlochleven.

 Day 6 Glencoe’s Peaks.
 Today we hike in Glencoe itself, with several fantastic mountains to choose from, such as Buachaille Etive Mor or Bidean nam Bian.
 Hiking is as good as you’ll find anywhere in the world.
 Afterwards enjoy a beer, dinner and maybe some live music in the Boots Bar at the Clachaig Inn at Glencoe.
 Approx 14 km/1,000-metre elevation hike, about 6–8 hours.
 Overnight: Edencoille, Kinlochleven.